top of page

 Lucid Dream Experiments and Coding

 In the lab, I helped run overnight EEG experiments testing two-way communication with lucid dreamers.
 We delivered stimuli during REM sleep and decoded eye and facial signals in real time, challenging the idea that dreams are sealed-off experiences.
-I also tracked EEG shifts mid-dream and mapped them to participants’ recalled content—evidence of the blurred boundary between brain signals and lived dream experience.
+I also tracked EEG shifts mid-dream and mapped them to participants’ recalled content, gathering evidence of the blurred boundary between brain signals and lived dream experience.

 Alongside this, I coded and analyzed hundreds of dream reports, using linguistic and quantitative tools (LIWC, JASP, etc.) as well as interpretive frameworks.
 By tagging variables like emotional tone, lucidity, false awakenings, and symbolic themes, we found that dream content systematically carried into waking life: e.g. nightmares predicted anxious mornings, false awakenings left traces of unease, while lucid dreams correlated with more positive, agentic states.
-Even subtle linguistic patterns—“I” versus “we”—predicted next-day mood, highlighting the continuity between dream narratives and waking affect.
+Even subtle linguistic patterns (e.g. “I” versus “we”) predicted next-day mood, highlighting the continuity between dream narratives and waking affect.

-I prototyped an immersive opera and chamber work, Seconds Before Waking, for Pierrot ensemble and soprano (performed by myself).
-Inspired by my dream research, the piece explores the fragile threshold between dreaming and waking, false awakenings, and the vivid dreamscapes of COVID.
-Oscillating textures, fragmented motifs, and suspended vocal lines were used to translate lucid states and memory reactivation into sound—rendering the invisible architectures of sleep cognition audible.
+I worked on an experimental opera and chamber work, Dream(e)scape, for Pierrot ensemble, electronics and soprano (performed by myself); and Corner for PRISM Quartet.
+The latter piece sonifies sleep data, while the former explores the fragile threshold between dreaming and waking, false awakenings, and the vivid dreamscapes of COVID.
+Oscillating textures, fragmented motifs, and suspended vocal lines were used to translate lucid states and memory reactivation into sound, rendering the invisible architectures of sleep cognition audible.

 In parallel, I conducted a digital ethnography of COVID dreams, analyzing dream-sharing across Twitter, Instagram, YouTube, Facebook groups, and the I Dream of Covid archive.
 I traced collective themes: nightmares, contagion fears, masks, crowded spaces, but also longings for travel, intimacy, and community.
 These dream data points became both psychological insight and artistic material, a living archive of how crisis imprinted itself on the unconscious.